 - 4. Coordination of Leave with FFCRA.
 If eligible for FFCRA leave, bargaining unit members may choose to supplement the two-thirds (2/3) pay provisions included in FFCRA with their own sick leave in order to make their pay whole. - 5.
 Additional COVID-Related Leave.
-Effective January 1, 2021, the Parties agree to the following "Additional COVID-Related Leave".

-Pursuant to Section B(4) of this MOU, titled Compliance with Safety Mitigation Orders: The Parties agree that unit members shall comply with all of the safety mitigation orders from State and County Public Health regarding COVID-19.
-In addition, the Parties agree that unit members shall comply with the attached COVID-19 District Safety and Mitigation Guidelines.

-Unit members shall be provided with up to 10 days of additional leave consistent with the criteria i, ii, and iii listed in Section C(2) of this MOU, FFCRA.
+Pursuant to Section B(4), Compliance with Safety Mitigation Orders, which states: "The Parties agree that unit members shall comply with all of the safety mitigation orders from State and County Public Health regarding COVID-19.
+In addition, the Parties agree that unit members shall comply with the attached 'COVID-19 District Safety and Mitigation Guidelines'," unit members shall be provided with up to ten days of additional leave consistent with the criteria i, ii, and iii listed above in Section C(2), Federal Families First Coronavirus Response Act (FFCRA).

 Eligibility for this leave will be based on the following and granted at the discretion of the Human Resources division:

 - a.
 Unit member cooperates with and complies with contact tracing; and - b.
 Unit member agrees to get tested for COVID-19 at no cost to the unit member either through medical insurance or County Public Health and provides evidence of testing; and - c.
-Unit member will exhaust leave provided by the FFCRA if available.
+Unit member will be sent to a District provided testing site; and - d.
+Unit member will exhaust leave provided by the FFCRA.
 This Additional COVID-Related Leave can be accessed prior to use of sick leave. - 6.
-Cal-OSHA Emergency Temporary Standards ("ETS") Exclusion Pay.
-Consistent with Cal-OSHA regulations and laws regarding eligibility for and implementation of Cal-OSHA exclusion pay, the parties agree to the following:

-Unit members who are both (i) otherwise able and available to work and (ii) who are excluded from in-person work in District schools and/or sites due to exposure at work to the COVID-19 virus resulting in a positive COVID-19 case and/or due to exposure at work to a COVID-19 case, are eligible for Cal-OSHA exclusion pay during the period of exclusion, which could be up to fourteen days.
-Prior to access to Cal-OSHA exclusion pay, the unit member shall be required to first use all District provided COVID leave, sick leave, vacation or other available leaves.
+Cal-OSHA Emergency Temporary Standards (ETS) Exclusion Pay Consistent with Cal-OSHA regulations and laws regarding eligibility for and implementation of Cal-OSHA exclusion pay, the parties agree to the following: Unit members who are both (i) otherwise able and available to work and (ii) who are excluded from in-person work in District schools and/or sites due to exposure at work to the COVID-19 virus resulting in a positive COVID-19 case and/or due to exposure at work to a COVID-19 case, are eligible for Cal-OSHA exclusion pay during the period of exclusion, which could be up to fourteen (14) days.
+Prior to access to Cal-OSHA exclusion pay, the unit member shall be required to first use all District provided COVID-19 leave, sick leave, vacation or other available leaves.